maechler/a2e/README.md

-# a2e - an auto autoencoder for IIoT
+# a2e - auto autoencoder

 ## Development